 - Housing is not guaranteed.

-- Rental agreement last through the end of the academic year (June).
+- A campus housing rental agreement lasts through the end of the academic year (June).
 If you leave your housing before the end of the agreement, you may be subject to a cancellation fee.
-Check all terms and conditions.
+Rental agreements in the community may last through August 31, and may not allow for cancellation.
+Check all terms and conditions before making a commitment.

 - If you apply for more than one housing option, accept only one.
 You will be financially responsible for all agreements you accept.

 Residence halls and University Housing (UC Housing)

 Application Instructions: You do not need to submit a SIR (Statement of Intent to Register); this is done on your behalf by UCEAP.